Varying-Vagrant-Vagrants/VVV/README.md

     * The network configuration picks an IP of 192.168.50.4.
 This works if you are *not* on the 192.168.50.x sub domain, it could cause conflicts on your existing network if you *are* on a 192.168.50.x sub domain already.
 You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up`
     * If you require any custom SQL commands to run when the virtual machine boots, move `database/init-custom.sql.sample` to `database/init-custom.sql` and edit it to add whichever `CREATE DATABASE` and `GRANT ALL PRIVILEGES` statements you want to run on startup to prepare mysql for SQL imports (see next bullet).
     * Have any SQL files that should be imported in the `database/backups/` directory and named as `db_name.sql`.
 The `import-sql.sh` script will run automatically when the VM is built and import these databases into the new mysql install as long as the proper databases have already been created via the previous step's SQL.
     * Check out the example nginx configurations in `config/nginx-config/sites` and create any other site specific configs you think should be available on server start.
-The web directory is `/srv/www/` and default configs are provided for a basic WordPress setup.
+The web directory is `/srv/www/` and default configs are provided for basic WordPress 3.5.1 and trunk setups.
     * Once a database is imported on the initial `vagrant up`, it will persist on the local machine a mapped mysql data directory.
     * Other stuff.
 Familiarize and all that.